sowcow/blog/content/posts/jordan-peterson.md

 And forces readers to beleive that the meaning of life for them is to be some vegan-antifa-bodhisattva or so.

 If you think this can't get more deranged than that.
-Then you ain't seen nothin'.
+Then you ain't seen nothin' yet.

 The author starts reading (audio book) like he is crying until the end of the chapter.
 I thought pure guy was forced to read that way.